It’s been a pretty big decade for social media.

 Ten years ago, the influence of social media was moderate.
 Facebook had 140 million users, LinkedIn 30 million, and people were still just getting their feet wet with the integration of social media into everyday life.

-So the question must be asked—how does social media influence SEO in 2017?
+So the question must be asked—how does social media marketing influence SEO in 2018?

 Decoding Google’s algorithm